-Eskimo, French and butterfly are just the beginning of the list of ways people describe kissing.
-For humans, kissing with our lips is a ubiquitous sign of affection.
-While cats express their affection in a myriad of ways, lip-on-lip action isn’t exactly one of them.
+Eskimo, French and butterfly are just a few ways people describe kissing.
+For humans, kissing with our lips is a universal sign of affection.
+While cats express their affection in myriad ways, lip-on-lip action isn’t typically one of them.
 But, every cat parent knows our feline friends show their affection toward us, and each other, quite often.
 So, what exactly is a “cat kiss?”
 And how can we instigate more tender moments with our beloved cats?
 Let’s explore the secrets of the cat kiss.

 Do cats kiss each other?